Hepatic Artery Infusion (HAI) Pump Chemotherapy

 - Injury to the hepatic artery

-Our team has developed protocols to reduce these risks before, during and after surgery.
+Our multidisciplinary team developed protocols to reduce these risks before, during and after surgery.
 Interventional radiologists will perform advanced imaging tests to check that your pump works correctly.
 Our medical oncologists and oncology pharmacists have processes to help ensure your pump delivers the right amount of chemotherapy to your liver.
 You will also have regular liver function tests so we can adjust the dose to optimize treatment and minimize the risks.

 You can still safely travel on airplanes with an HAI pump.